BCharash/PraiasPortugal/docs/architecture.md

 ## Purpose

-This document describes the architectural organization of Praias Portugal.
+This document describes the architectural organization of **Praias Portugal**.

 The architecture is intended to be simple, modular, and scalable.
 It separates domain concepts from application logic and external services, allowing the application to evolve without major structural changes.